 Specifically, we’ll review several key features for enterprise video streaming solutions.
 For each feature, we’ll also compare a variety of streaming platforms on the market today.
-In particular, our goal is to help you understand which streaming solutions offer which features—and at what price point.
+Overall, our goal is to help you understand which streaming solutions offer which features—and at what price point.
 We’ll also discuss live streaming pricing in particular.
 That way, you have all the elements you need to choose the right enterprise video platform for your business.

 Enterprise Video Streaming Solutions: Essential Features